-Literature review 10%
+• Literature review 10%

-One one-hour course test 20%
+• One one-hour course test 20%

-Field reports 30%
+• Field reports 30%

-Data Interpretation reports 40%
+• Data Interpretation reports 40%

-CHEM3711CHEMISTRY UNDERGRADUATE

-RESEARCH PROJECT
+CHEM3711 CHEMISTRY UNDERGRADUATE RESEARCH PROJECT

-(6 Credits)Research PROJECT

-Semesters 1 & 2 or 2 & 3Level 3
+(6 Credits) Semesters 1 & 2 or 2 & 3 Level 3

-Pre-requisites: Majoring in Chemistry; Completion of all compulsory Level 2 courses and at least 6 credits from Level 3 and HOD Approval.
+Majoring in Chemistry; Completion of all compulsory Level 2 courses and at least 6 credits from Level 3 and HOD Approval.
 It is recommended that in the semester prior to enrolling in this course candidates discuss suitable topics with potential academic supervisors.